 Social Studies incorporates individuals, the Wallingford community, and the world.
 At the beginning of the year, inspired by Peter Menzel’s work Material World, students develop an idea of cultural identity by delving deep into family history, beliefs, culture and values as part of their Material World unit.
 Students then turn their focus to the local community when studying economics and businesses in Wallingford.
 Global Studies emphasizes the development of cultural competency with a focus on environment and social change.
 Students choose topics of interest to write a research report, identify problems and possible solutions related to their topics, and embark on a design thinking project which they share to the school community at the Global Studies Museum.
 Global Studies also provides students an opportunity to strengthen geography and mapping skills.
 For Service Learning, students identify a global or local issue and collaborate on possible solutions for action.

 Math is a tool for reasoning and problem solving.
 In third grade, students move from concrete to abstract thinking.
 They work individually and in differentiated groups, using math tools and games to explore computation skills, logical thinking, and problem-solving strategies.
 Math manipulatives are gradually replaced by mental and written math.
 Number sense and algebraic thinking appear in much third grade math—multiplication through grouping, skip counting, arrays, and notation; drawing connections to division; and working with fractions.
 Data interpretation encompasses graphs, charts, and line plots; measurement extends to perimeter, area, and volume.
-Third graders work with the Bridges in Mathematics and the accompanying Applied Math as well as Eureka curricula.
+Third graders work with the Bridges in Mathematics and the accompanying Applied Math curricula.

 Life Science: Third graders complete an in-depth study of the interconnectedness within ecosystems and the food chains and webs present in different ecosystems of both Washington State and around the world.
 Visit the Science Lab to learn more>